Mexico–United States border: Border enforcement

-According to Vulliamy, one in five Mexican nationals will visit or work in the United States at one point in their lifetime.
+According to Vulliamy, one in five Mexican nationals will visit or work in the U.S. at one point in their lifetime.
 As of 2010, the border is guarded by more than 20,000 Border Patrol agents, more than at any time in its history.
-The border is paralleled by United States Border Patrol interior checkpoints on major roads generally between 25 and 75 mi from the U.S. side of the border, and garitas generally within 50. km of the border on the Mexican side.
+The border is paralleled by U.S. Border Patrol interior checkpoints on major roads generally between 25 and 75 mi from the U.S. side of the border, and garitas generally within 50. km of the border on the Mexican side.

-There are an estimated half a million illegal entries into the United States each year.
-Border Patrol activity is concentrated around border cities such as San Diego and El Paso which have extensive border fencing.
-This means that the flow of illegal immigrants is diverted into rural mountainous and desert areas, leading to several hundred migrant deaths along the Mexico–U.S. border of those attempting to cross into the United States from Mexico illegally and vice versa.
+There are an estimated half a million illegal entries into the U.S. each year.

 Undocumented labor contributes $395 billion to the economy every year.
 While the U.S. is in favor of immigration, the increase in undocumented immigration has given border-crossing a negative image.
 There are around 11.5 million undocumented workers in the U.S. today, and 87% of undocumented immigrants have been living in the U.S. for more than 7 years.
 Local economies that develop on the Mexican side capitalize not only on available skills but also on available, usually discarded, materials.
-Small businesses trade in clothes that are purchased by the pound and cardboard from the United States.
-Some items, like the used tires found everywhere along the border, are made into certain items that support local economies and define a border.
+Small businesses trade in clothes that are purchased by the pound and cardboard from the U.S. Some items, like the used tires found everywhere along the border, are made into certain items that support local economies and define a border.

-The Secure Fence Act of 2006 was passed providing for the construction of 700. mi of high-security fencing.
+The Secure Fence Act of 2006 was passed, providing for the construction of 700. mi of high-security fencing.
 Attempts to complete the construction of the Mexico–United States barrier have been challenged by the Mexican government and various U.S.–based organizations.